liyue4096/Magikarp_Quant/doc/High_Level_Design_v2.md

 - v2.4: Updated to TypeScript for AWS infrastructure and APIs, 20-version model rollback, post-market data fetch (18:00 UTC), free Yahoo Finance option, QQQ baseline performance metrics, changed phases to milestones
 - v2.5: Integrated fundamental analysis from day 1 - added 10 fundamental features (P/E, P/B, EPS, etc.) from Yahoo Finance, expanded to 32 features per stock (27 active + 5 padding), updated model size to 850-950 MB, adjusted costs to $54/month with free data sources, padded to power-of-2 for GPU optimization
 - v2.6: Refactored to focus on high-level architecture, moved detailed workflows and implementation details to Low-Level Design document, corrected data fetch time to 22:00 UTC (~1 hour after market close)
+- v2.7: Changed initial scope to Russell 1000 (from Russell 3000) for simpler MVP, updated model size to 300-400 MB, reduced costs to ~$31/month, improved validation to 6-month backtesting, added clear expansion path to Russell 3000 in Milestone 3

 **Disclaimer**: This system is for educational and research purposes.
 Always consult with financial advisors before making investment decisions based on algorithmic signals.